shihaocao/until-rockridge/content/index.md

 If you are interested sound engineering or production staff, **please fill out the same form as above**.

 # Questions??
-Please reach out directly to shihaocao@gmail.com, kaiyokoo@gmail.com, or nedgarjohn@ucla.edu!
-Or text us!
-Or dm on instagram!
+Please reach out directly to @shots.by.shihao on instagram!